OCHA-DAP/hdx-python-scraper/README.md

 The needs mini scraper takes data for the latest available date for each country. subsets allows the definition of multiple indicators by way of filters.
 A filter is defined for each indicator (in this case there is one) which contains one or more filters in Python syntax.
-Column names can be used directly and if not already specified in input_cols or date_col, should be included in filter_cols.
+Column names can be used directly and if all are not already specified in input_cols and date_col, then all should be put as a list under the key filter_cols.

      needs:
         format: "xlsx"